devx-cafe/git-phlow/README.md

 This is the official repository for the git-phlow extension.
 As of now it is currently under heavy development.
 The foundation of the application still changes daily and test procedures are still a work on.

 ### Get started with the-phlow and waffle
-To follow the the-phlow, please read this great article about how the-phlow works and how to get going
+To get started using the-phlow, read [praqmas](http://www.praqma.com/stories/a-pragmatic-workflow/) article about how the-phlow and the pragmatic workflow works, and how to configure waffle for your projects.

 ### Contribution
 To contribute to the project, fork it on GitHub.
 The project is written in go and follow go's own official style and commenting guidelines.

-coding guidelines [effective go](https://golang.org/doc/effective_go.html)

-contributing guidelines: [go official contribute guide](https://golang.org/doc/contribute.html)
+coding guidelines [effective go](https://golang.org/doc/effective_go.html) contributing guidelines: [go official contribute guide](https://golang.org/doc/contribute.html)

 ---